wtkosummercamp2025/wtkosummercamp2025.github.io/_pages/package/gold.md

     image_path: ../assets/images/BH3.png
 classes: wide
 ---
-# Recommended Off-Campus Pubs, Restaurants, and Cafes
-**2025 WTKO Summer Camp**

-We are delighted to recommend the following establishment for your dining and relaxation needs during your stay in Norwich:

----

 ## **The Black Horse Public House**
 **Address:** 50 Earlham Road, Norwich, England, NR2 3DE
 **Distance:** 1.9 Miles from UEA